 A multi-tool and a good knife are must-haves for any camping trip.
 If space allows, a mallet, hand-saw, duct tape and tent or mattress repair kits can make camping life a bit easier.
 Camping should be a way to disconnect, but an extra battery pack or solar-powered phone charger are good backups for safety reasons, no matter how remote the location.

 Water is a must.
-Jugs of water will do the trick, but for campers who have access to a freshwater source, pairing a travel Berkey water filter with a few reusable bottles can take the load off since water can be pretty heavy.
+Jugs of water will do the trick, but for campers who have access to a freshwater source, pairing a travel Berkey water filter with a reusable water bottle can take the load off since water can be pretty heavy.
 If caffeine is required to get moving in the morning, don’t forget to pack a small packet of instant coffee.

 When it comes to food, plan ahead.
 Consider packing a cooler with prepared meals wrapped in aluminum foil to heat over the fire, or bring along ingredients for one-pot meals.
 Pack some healthy snacks and easy-access food like apples, bananas, protein bars and instant oatmeal.
 Keep it stored properly so food does not go to waste or get discovered by the new furry “neighbors.”